-4403 Probation, Parole and Community Treatment An examination of standard practices and new methods for supervising offenders in the community.
+4403 Probation, Parole and Community Treatment

-2022-2023 Page | 81 +Denotes liberal arts - science course SL-service learning course The structure, management, and personnel of probation, parole, and other correctional services are discussed as well as innovative approaches to working with offenders such as house arrests, electronic monitoring, and intensive supervision.
+An examination of standard practices and new methods for supervising offenders in the community.
+The structure, management, and personnel of probation, parole, and other correctional services are discussed as well as innovative approaches to working with offenders such as house arrests, electronic monitoring, and intensive supervision.
 Pre: CJUS 1113